 European Travel Tips From Expats, Writers and Travelers

-But if you’ve never left your home country, going abroad can be intimidating.
+But if you’ve never left your home country or planned a trip yourself, going abroad can be intimidating.
 Europe holds so many diverse countries within a relatively small landmass and the sheer number of choices can be overwhelming.
 There are language barriers to fret about and itineraries to plan.
-Plus, we want to pack everything in to one vacation, to get the most bang for our buck and to somehow make this the Most.
+Plus, we want to pack everything into one vacation, to get the most bang for our buck and to somehow make this the Most.
 Epic.
 Dream Trip.
 Ever!!!

 Go to the library or the book store and browse through a stack of travel books, dive into Pinterest for inspiration and discuss your must-see destinations with your travel mates.
 The images and places you just can’t get out of your head are make up your own personal must-see list.